Things to do in and around Sigiriya: Sri Lanka’s Cultural Triangle

 This site is open for visitors from 630 AM to 530 PM each day.
 It is best to arrive early in the morning or late afternoon to beat the heat.
 You need to buy tickets to Sigiriya Lion Rock and to the museum.
 There are 8 stages of Sigiriya rock climb.
 Climbing Sigirya rock is a must do activity.

-It is not easy to reach the ruins of the fortress though.
-There are about 1200 all the way from the base to the top of Sigiriya rock.
 Let that thought not deter you from Sigiriya rock climb.
 After all, we attempted it with our 3-year old daughter!
 You notice the red colour of the sand on the dusty road at the start itself.
 And then the massive rock citadel reveals itself.
 What a stunning sight.
 You pass through well-maintained gardens, some say these are the oldest landscaped gardens in the world.

 Sigiriya rock climb